wpgaurav/dynamic-month-year-into-posts/.wordpress-org/tags/1.3.6/README.txt

 ### Privacy

-Dynamic Month & Year into Posts by [Gaurav Tiwari](https://gauravtiwari.org) is a completely native shortcode plugin.
+Dynamic Month & Year into Posts is a completely native shortcode plugin.
 It has no settings page and does not use any analytics tool to gather or use your data.
 It's bloat and ad-free.
 No notifications.
 No upgrade notices.
 Nothing.

 ### Fast Support and Feature Implementation